-This course provides an overview of the important concepts, principles, theories, and practices of multicultural education, including effective leadership, instruction, and management strategies for work in diverse educational settings, and is designed to provide insight into issues of diversity such as culture, ethnicity, exceptionality, gender, language, and socioeconomic status.
-Demographic issues along with urban, suburban, and rural educational settings are also addressed.
+This course provides an overview of the important concepts, principles, theories, and practices of multicultural education, including effective leadership, instruction, and management strategies for work in diverse educational settings.
+The course is designed around discussion and reflection of topics related to culture, ethnicity, exceptionality, gender, language, and socioeconomic status, as well as demographic aspects of urban, suburban, and rural educational settings.